benqus/frontend-interview-task/README.md

 1. Install [pnpm](https://pnpm.io/) if you do not already have it.
 2. Clone the repo.
+3. Duplicate `.env.example` and name it `.env`.
-3. Install all dependencies with:
+4. Install all dependencies with:
    ```bash
    pnpm install
    ```
-4. Run the project with:
+5. Run the project with:
    ```bash
    pnpm dev
    ```